marcopennekamp/lore/specification/shapes.md

 ### Shape Values

 Shapes can be directly constructed as **values**.
-This comes in handy for ad-hoc data structures, such as multi-part values returned from a function, or options passed into a function or constructor.
-Such values are **not** structs.
+This comes in handy for ad-hoc data structures, such as multiple values returned from a function, or options passed into a function or constructor.
+Shape values are **not** structs.
 All properties of a shape value are immutable.

 ###### Syntax Example